dmulyalin/ccmd/README.md

 '-b' Int.
 Length of probe history bar.
 Default 60.
 '-i' Int.
 Minimum interval between probes in ms. Default 1000ms.
 Previous probe must finish prior for next probe to be sent.
 '-w' Int.
 Probe timout interval in ms. Default 1000ms.
 For ping and traceroute used as timout value.
 '-t' Int.
-Number of simulteneous probes (threads) to run.
+Number of maximum simulteneous probes (threads) to run.
 Default 80.
 '-p' String.
 Prefix used to form log sub directory name.
 '-C' Command to run.
 Default - ping.
 '-s' Location of source file with IP/Names.
 Default - ./devices.txt'.